contentful/composable-storefront-integration-example/README.md

 | ApprovalDashboardLink                    |           |       |          |    ✅    |         |       |                         |
 | MyCompanyLink                            |           |       |          |          |         |  ✅   |                         |
 | UnitLevelOrderLink                       |           |       |          |          |         |       |           ✅            |

+## Configuration

+In order to configure the Contentful CMS connection please add the proper space, branch and tokens token values to the `src/environments/environment.local.ts` file, which will be used during local app startup with `ng serve`.